 Possibly.
 Approximately 60% of employee benefit plans cover social workers (my designation).
 Check with your HR department or extended health carrier to be sure; it’s also good to know what your yearly maximum is, so that you can plan accordingly.
-The process around extended health claims is that clients pay me directly and I issue an official receipt that they submit to their insurance, either by mail or online.
-As this time, unfortunately direct billing is not an option available to social work practitioners.
+Clients pay me directly and I issue an official receipt that they submit to their extended health insurer.
+Unfortunately direct billing is not currently an option available to social work practitioners.

 Unfortunately, no. Counselling is not covered under MSP.